ssheremeta/airflow-cloudera/README.md

 Copy the Airflow parcel and checksum file to the Cloudera Manager Local Parcel Repository Path.
 By default, the path is `/opt/cloudera/parcel-repo.` To verify the path to use, click `Administration > Settings`.
 In the navigation panel, select the Parcels category.
-Place the StreamSets parcel file in the path configured for Local Parcel Repository Path.
+Place the Airflow parcel file in the path configured for Local Parcel Repository Path.

 ```bash